OHIF/Viewers/platform/docs/docs/platform/extensions/extension.md

 - `getActiveDataSource` - Returns the currently active data source
 - `getModuleEntry` - Returns the module entry by the give id.

 ## Accessing Modules

 We use `getModuleEntry` in our `ViewerLayout` logic to find the panels based on the provided IDs in the mode's configuration.

-For instance: `extensionManager.getModuleEntry("org.ohif.measurement-tracking.panelModule.seriesList")`
+For instance:
+`extensionManager.getModuleEntry("@ohif/extension-measurement-tracking.panelModule.seriesList")`
-accesses the `seriesList` panel from `panelModule` of the `org.ohif.measurement-tracking` extension.
+accesses the `seriesList` panel from `panelModule` of the `@ohif/extension-measurement-tracking` extension.

 ```js
 const getPanelData = id => {